CSpanias/cspanias.github.io/_posts/2024-01-10-HTB - Wifinetic.md

 <SNIP>
 ```

-So all we have to do, if to scan for Wi-Fi networks and find the BSSID:
+So all we have to do, is to scan for Wi-Fi networks and find the BSSID:

 ```bash
 # scan for wifi networks